clusterlink-net/clusterlink/website/content/en/docs/concepts/services.md

 The ExportSpec defines the following fields:

 - **Host** (string, optional): the name of the service being exported.
+The service must be defined in the same namespace as the Export CRD instance.
 If empty, the export shall refer to a Kubernetes Service with the same name as the instance's `metadata.name`.
-Currently, only TCP based services can be exported[^UDP].
 It is an error to refer to a non-existent service or one that is not present in the local namespace.
 The error will be reflected in the CRD's status.
 - **Port** (integer, required): the port number being exposed.
 If you wish to export a multi-port service[^multiport], you will need to define multiple Exports using the same `Host` value and a different `Port` each.
 This is aligned with ClusterLink's